 Kingfisher plc is legally obliged to make its share register available to the general public.
-Consequently some shareholders may receive unsolicited mail, including correspondence from unauthorised investment companies.
+As a result, some shareholders may receive unsolicited mail, including correspondence from unauthorised investment companies.

-Companies have become increasingly aware that their shareholders have received unsolicited phone calls or correspondence concerning investment matters.
-These are typically from overseas based brokers who target UK shareholders offering to sell what often turn out to be worthless or high risk shares in US or UK investments.
+Companies have become increasingly aware that their shareholders are receiving unsolicited phone calls or correspondence concerning investment matters.
+These are typically from overseas based brokers who target UK shareholders offering to sell what often turn out to be worthless or high-risk shares in US or UK investments.
 They can be very persistent and extremely persuasive.
 Shareholders are advised to be very wary of any unsolicited advice, offers to buy shares at a discount or offers of free company reports.

 If you receive any unsolicited investment advice:

-- Make sure you get the correct name of the person and organisation.
+- Make sure you get the name of the person and organisation.